 Snow tyres are usually too extreme for the average motorist, and should only be reserved for those who live in conditions that experience frequent and heavy snow during the winter months, such as farmers in the highlands and in countries like Sweden where snowfall is heavy.

 Fitting Winter Tyres

-Ideally winter tyres should be fitted when the average temperature is regularly below 7°C. This is most common between the months of October and March.
+Ideally winter tyres should be fitted when the average temperature is regularly below 7°C. This is most common between the months of October and March in the UK.

 All Evans Halshaw dealerships are able to supply and fit Winter tyres for your vehicle, regardless of make and model.
-Contact your local dealership for pricing and information on the best winter tyres.
+Contact your local Evans Halshaw retailer for pricing and information on the best winter tyres for your vehicle today.